 Jeremy sipped his Americano.
 “I think that book got criticized, but you could try it.”

 New York Times reviewer Adam Goodheart suggested Frazier’s various versions of a climactic duel scene were a cop-out.
 “It’s as though he’s saying that he doesn’t know or care what his characters would really have done – or perhaps, couldn’t decide which of his rough drafts he preferred,” Goodheart wrote.

 One could argue that Frazier was playing with the notion of shifting realities under a 13-moon calendar.
 Goodheart felt Frazier left his readers lost.

 Still, maybe the technique would work for describing emotional action, so long as the outcome is eventually resolved.
 After all, our first response to, “He’s dead,” is often, “No, he’s not.
 He can’t be.”

 Walking it out is another cure.
 How did my partner Mickey help me write about snakes and jesters?
-Stay tuned for my next blog post.
+Stay tuned for a future blog post.